khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 # Scene props

-A full [SceneProps](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html) decorated class would look like this:
+A decorated class with full [SceneProps](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html) would look like this:
 ```
 ...
 @Scene({